Trump to ask US to trust him on Afghanistan

 (CNN)Donald Trump will ask Americans Monday to trust him on his new Afghanistan strategy, exercising a president's most somber duty, a decision on waging war, at a time when his own political standing is deeply compromised.

-Trump will make his first prime-time broadcast to the nation as president at 9 p.m.
+Trump will make his first prime-time broadcast on a specific policy issue to the nation as president at 9 p.m.
 ET to unveil his new plan, and a potential escalation of the nation's longest war, after a lengthy period of deliberations that carved deep splits within his administration.

 The speech will test the President's capacity to convince Americans that he has settled on the right course of action on a major national security issue, and to unify the nation around it, despite his own depleted approval ratings and behavior that has alienated many voters in his first seven months in office.